viktorbezdek/awesome-github-projects/README.md

 ## Rust

+- [block/goose](https://github.com/block/goose) - an open-source, extensible AI agent that goes beyond code suggestions - install, execute, edit, and test with any LLM
 - [mufeedvh/code2prompt](https://github.com/mufeedvh/code2prompt) - A CLI tool to convert your codebase into a single LLM prompt with source tree, prompt templating, and token counting.
 - [quickwit-oss/quickwit](https://github.com/quickwit-oss/quickwit) - Cloud-native search engine for observability.
 An open-source alternative to Datadog, Elasticsearch, Loki, and Tempo.
 - [loco-rs/loco](https://github.com/loco-rs/loco) - 🚂 🦀 The one-person framework for Rust for side-projects and startups